jonge-democraten/jdleden/README.txt

-This tool handles both department-spreadsheets and jNews-subscriptions.
+This tool handles both department-spreadsheets and newsletter-subscriptions.
 See https://trac.jongedemocraten.nl/wiki/UpdateLedenlijst